-As the course-creators, we work internationally and have many years experience working with different countries’ curricula.
-We’ve also personally taught students from hundreds of different cultures and linguistic backgrounds.
-We believe that this is part of the value we offer to participants in our courses-we understand the students you work with and your curriculum expectations.
+As the course-creators, we work internationally and have many years experience working with the curricula in different countries.
+We’ve also personally taught students from numerous cultures and linguistic backgrounds.
+We believe that this is part of the value we offer to participants in our courses-we understand the students you work with, as well as your learning expectations.

 Within all of our courses, we encourage participants to use their own school, student community and classrooms as the context for all of their learning activities.
 This makes their learning experience richer and more relevant.
-For example, as part of the learning activities, we ask participants to do a case study on a student in their school and find out about their language(s) and culture in different ways.
-This is a much more meaningful exercise than simply giving our participants pre-made case studies to analyze.
-In this way, the information participants uncover is very useful and practical, helping them understand more about the concepts and the students they are working with.
+For example, as part of the learning activities in our Educator’s Course, we ask participants to carry out a case study on a student in their school and find out about their language(s) and culture in different ways.
+This is a much more meaningful exercise than simply giving our participants pre-made case studies to analyse.
+In this way, the information participants uncover is very useful and practical, helping them understand more about the concepts and the students they are already working with.

 Are your courses only for ESL/EAL teachers?